-: the figure of 55,8 is incoherent with RFI actual trainskm of 59,6 M circulated on the sole Italian network
+: the figure of 55,8 is incoherent with RFI actual trainskm of 59,6 M circulated on the sole Italian network share of 28% of personnel costs versus total costs excluding TACs.
+However, it is reasonable to assume that for regional business the share is higher because slower.
+For this reason, we keep the same share of Italo/NTV.

 8 We use the actual 2022 trainskm by segment, as the value reported in the financial statement 2022 of 55,8 Mtrainkm is likely underestimated as RFI (excluding French trains) has recorded a value of 59,6 Mtrainkm.
+9 Unfortunately the detail of personnel and other costs is not available per business unit.
+Trenitalia overall has a